 Not minor if: The package had the left the site without performing the routine determinations.

-Example h: During a review of shipping records, the inspectors identified that the licensee made an error which resulted in mislabeling a shipment.
+Example 5h: During a review of shipping records, the inspectors identified that the licensee made an error which resulted in mislabeling a shipment.

 The violation: 10 CFR 71.91, “Records,” requires each licensee to maintain shipping records for a period of 3 years after shipment for material not exempt under 71.10.